-When we would like you to donate tissue The tissue we would like you to donate How it will affect you When you join the study These have already been taken and it will not affect you Before surgery and before starting treatment with an aromatase inhibitor (if allocated) 2 blood samples As far as possible, these will be taken at the same time as other blood samples When you have surgery 2 or 3 small pieces of breast cancer tissue These will be taken during surgery.
-You will not be aware of it.
+When we would like you to donate tissue The tissue we would like you to donate How it will affect you When you join the study 2 small pieces of breast cancer tissue or You will need to undergo a core biopsy to collect these for use in the POETIC Study or

-1 blood sample As far as possible, this will be taken at the same time as other blood samples.
-Your first visit after surgery (about 2 weeks later) 1 blood sample As far as possible, these will be taken at the same time as other blood samples
+Tissue already in storage taken These have already been taken and it when your breast cancer was will not affect you. diagnosed Before surgery and before starting As far as possible, these will be taken treatment with an 2 blood samples at the same time as other blood aromatase inhibitor samples (if allocated) 2 or 3 small pieces of breast These will be taken during surgery.
+When you have cancer tissue You will not be aware of it. surgery As far as possible, this will be taken at 1 blood sample the same time as other blood samples.
+Your first visit after As far as possible, these will be taken surgery (about 2 1 blood sample at the same time as other blood weeks later) .
+Sieda capie samples